ESCOMP/CCPPStandardNames/StandardNamesRules.rst

 Prefixes
 ^^^^^^^^

 None.
-Note that this is a departure from the CF conventions, which use surface_ as a prefix.
-This is to maintain consistency with all other level qualifiers that are used as _at_level-qualifier (i.e. as suffix).
+Note that this is a departure from the CF conventions, which in many cases - but not all - use surface_ as a prefix.
+This departure from the CF convention is to maintain consistency with all other level qualifiers that are used as _at_level-qualifier (i.e. as suffix).

 Suffixes
 ^^^^^^^^